Puxtril/LotusLib/README.md

 ## Iterating over files

-Each interface has an std::vector iterator, making iteration very easy.
+Each interface has a linear iterator, making iteration very easy.

 Here's an example that counts every file in the archives:
 ```cpp